Is Beyonce Giving Birth To Her Twins With Jay Z Soon? Queen Bey’s Birth Plan Initiated

 “They scheduled the C-section and prepared an A and a B team as decoys to confuse photographers and fans, and everyone signed confidentiality agreements.”

-On top of that, Jay Z doesn’t want Beyonce giving birth to be caught on any footage—even by security cameras.
+On top of that, Jay Z doesn’t want Beyonce giving birth to be caught on any footage — even by security cameras.

-“Jay and Beyoncé have also been arguing with the hospital about the use of security cameras.
+“Jay and Beyonce have also been arguing with the hospital about the use of security cameras.
 Jay doesn’t want cameras in the room, hallways or elevators, which is an impossible request,” the insider told the outlet.

 To top that off, the couple do not want any socialization whatsoever while in the hospital which is why they “plan to have everything fully catered,” added the source.